alexander695/Virus/README.md

 # How to use

+1 create a shortcut
+press right click in the file and seleck the opcion Create a shortcut

-1 change the name of the file
+2 change the name of the file
 press right click in the short cut an press rename

-2 change de icon
+3 change de icon
 press right click on the shortcut and select properties opcion now select the opcion shortcut,in the opcion change the icon chage that for other popular application